- What are family centres?

 Meeting your family support worker

-A family support worker will meet you in your home or another venue convenient to you.
+A family support worker will meet you in your home or another place that works for you.
 They will listen and hear how you would like things to change from the way they are now.

 Meeting your team around the family

-If the support you need requires a number of agencies to work together, your family support worker may set up a meeting between you and staff from other agencies.
+If the support you need requires a number of services to work together, your family support worker may set up a meeting between you and staff from other services.

 You may have been working with some of these services in the past, and new ones may also be invited.
 These people will form a team around the family (TAF) providing different expertise and resources, so we can work together to meet your goals.

-Working with you the people in the TAF will identify someone who can be champion for your child and be the point of contact for you, this person is called child's champion.
+Working with you, the people in the TAF will choose someone who can be a champion for your child and be the point of contact for you.
+This person is called a child's champion.

-You can work with your family support worker to agree the frequency of meetings and the amount of time you will put aside to meet, your worker will help you set goals for you and your family and create a unique action plan to help you along the way.
+You can work with your family support worker to agree the frequency of meetings and the amount of time you will put aside to meet.
+Your worker will help you set goals for you and your family and create an action plan to help you along the way.